-How to make roasted air fryer peppers and onons so they get tender with a bit of crisp on the edges.
-From jalapenos to cerrano and bell peppers, this is how bell peppers in air fryer done.
+This is how to cook air fryer bell peppers with onions so they get tender with a bit of crisp on the edges.
+From jalapenos to cerrano and bell peppers, this is how to air fry them perfectly.

 We serve these with so many things.
 Great with strips of beef or chicken added in there to make a batch of air fryer fajitas.
 Load them on top of a grilled burger for some texture and added flavor, I mean the list goes on and on…